Procedures for Academic Grievances and Appeals

 Any University agent charged with reviewing a formal grievance or appeal may gather additional relevant facts if necessary and/or meet with involved parties.
-The reviewer will base his/her decision on documented evidence.
+The reviewer will base a decision on documented evidence.

 Deviation from Procedures

 These guidelines provide basic steps for resolving appeals and grievances.
 The steps may vary based upon the structure of the academic unit or the particularities of the situation.
-The provost or his/ her designee may choose to approve or may direct a deviation from these procedures, for example, postponement of a time limit or elimination or addition of a step in the process, in order to ensure an effective and timely resolution.
+The Provost or the Provost's designee may choose to approve or may direct a deviation from these procedures, for example, postponement of a time limit or elimination or addition of a step in the process, in order to ensure an effective and timely resolution.

 Grievance or Appeal Record